 How do RSUs work?

 Under a conventional RSU plan, the company grants RSUs and vests them over a period, usually four or five years.
-As the vesting occurs, shares are then transferred to the employee.
-Since RSUs are included in wages, upon transfer, the company will withhold shares to cover the taxes at a Federal Supplemental income tax rate of 22%, for those making less than $1 million, and pay associated payroll taxes.
-Those that make more than $1 million, have a supplemental rate of 37%.
+As the vesting occurs, shares are transferred to the employee.
+Since RSUs are included in wages, upon transfer, the company will withhold shares to cover the taxes at a federal supplemental income tax rate of 22%, for those making less than $1 million, and pay associated payroll taxes.
+Those that make more than $1 million have a supplemental rate of 37%.

 Whatever your tax situation, it is important to do tax projections and calculate the correct amount of tax that will be owed.
 A good tax projection will also be your guide to maximize your AMT.
-The tax preparers at WRPTax have extensive experience helping tech clients maximize their options with proper tax planning.
+To learn more about your wealth management options and how to maximize your funds, subscribe to our blog.